coldtype/coldtype/docs/tutorials/midi.rst

         }
     }

-Now save that file and relaunch coldtype with the same invocation for midi-info, i.e. ``coldtype -mi``
+Now save that file and relaunch coldtype with the same invocation for midi-info, i.e. ``coldtype -mi 1``

 Now if you hit some buttons on your midi controller, you should see some identifying information about those buttons, like what number they correspond to.